satkriti/StudentScorePrediction/README.md

 testingdata = subset(s_data, sample =='FALSE')

-I have used linear regression to create the model using - lm(DV~IV, data = yourtrainingdatasetName)
+I have used linear regression to create the model using syntax -  lm(DV~IV, data = yourtrainingdatasetName)
-code: percentageModel = lm(Scores~. , data = trainingdata)
+code: percentageModel = lm(Scores~Hours , data = trainingdata)

 Then, I've predicted the model using test set
 code: predictedScore = predict(percentageModel, testingdata_new)